HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Whether you have (or want) just one or maybe six, they make superb adaptable houseplants, whether you have sunny windowsill or a dark corner they'll take what they can get and still be totally happy about it.

 All you have to watch out for is the watering.
 The golden rule around this, states: less is more.
 Too much water combined with low light is not a good mix.
-Trust us.
+Trust me.
 Don't do it unless you want a soggy rotten mess on your conscience.

 A Sansevieria collection showing a number of different varieties you can buy